-The Spring Equinox beckons in the start of a new season.
-Spring is the basis for Ostara, so to prepare for Ostara one must be ready for spring!
-Plant new seeds in your garden or buy a new starter from your local florist or garden center and pray over it.
+The Spring Equinox beckons at the start of a new season.
+Spring is the basis for Ostara, so to prepare for Ostara, one must be ready for spring!
+Plant new seeds in your garden, buy a new starter from your local florist or garden center and pray over it.
 Setting intentions, meditation, and manifestation are all mental exercises one can prepare for before the holiday.

-In terms of materials for the holiday, take a quick trip to the supermarket to pick up some eggs (for cooking and painting!), honey, milk, lemons, and dried floral herbs like lavender or chamomile.
-Grab some home-made bread or cake ingredients as well.
+Regarding materials for the holiday, take a quick trip to the supermarket to pick up some eggs (for cooking and painting!), honey, milk, lemons, and dried floral herbs like lavender or chamomile.
+Grab some homemade bread or cake ingredients as well.
 Cooking and baking are marvelous ways to get into the Ostara spirit.
 Anything made with honey and flowers will surely invite springtime into your home or workspace.
-Prepare these items ahead of time to fully capitalize on the equinox itself.
+Prepare these items ahead of time to capitalize on the equinox itself fully.

 Common Symbols of Ostara

-Like any other holiday, Ostara features a plethora of symbols that may be important to know during your celebration and rituals.
+Like any other holiday, Ostara features many symbols that may be important to know during your celebration and rituals.

 Springtime colors like pink, light purple, light blue, and pale green are all popular chime candle colors to burn during this holiday.
-Pastels are key to capture the feeling of spring.
+Pastels are key to capturing the feeling of spring.
 When painting eggs for Ostara, consider these colors as well as a deep red or brilliant gold.
 Red and gold are colors of life and rebirth.
-Black and white are also very important colors for the equinox in particular as they symbolize the equal number of nighttime and daylight which occurs during this holiday.
+Black and white are also very important colors for the equinox as they symbolize the equal number of nighttime and daylight that occurs during this holiday.

 Rabbits (hares), robins, and ducks are the premier animal symbols for Ostara.
 The robin is rather self-explanatory; witnessing the ruddy chest of this bird signals to everyone around that spring is finally here.
 Popular Ostara stories feature ducks and hares.
-In fact, the Easter Bunny as we know it today was actually a result of an old pagan story featuring the iconic hare.
+In fact, the Easter Bunny as we know it today resulted from an old pagan story featuring the iconic hare.

 The story goes that Ostara, goddess of spring, had a messenger that was a swallow.
-When Ostara saw that the swallow was not entirely fit to fly through everything Mother Nature could throw at it, she transformed the swallow into a hare.
-Now blessed with a fur coat and legs that could traverse any land, the hare continued to be a messenger for Ostara, and every year on the spring equinox the hare would lay eggs which would beckon in the springtime.
-There are many other stories featuring the goddess Ostara and the hare, but this is the most iconic.
+When Ostara saw that the swallow was not entirely fit to fly through everything Mother Nature could throw at it, she transformed it into a hare.
+Now blessed with a fur coat and legs that could traverse any land, the hare continued to be a messenger for Ostara, and every year on the spring equinox, the hare would lay eggs that would beckon in the springtime.
+Many other stories feature the goddess Ostara and the hare, but this is the most iconic.

 Rituals for Ostara

 One’s celebration of the Vernal Equinox may vary from household to household.
-Not every witch can settle in for a full day of prayer and manifestation, though, so some rituals may be less extensive than others, and that is completely valid.
+Not every witch can settle in for a full day of prayer and manifestation, though, so some rituals may be less extensive than others, which is completely valid.
 There is no wrong way to celebrate Ostara.

 Candle Burning and Meditation

-One of the simplest rituals for the Equinox; obtain one black candle and one white candle that are the same height.
+One of the simplest rituals for Equinox; obtain one black candle and one white candle that is the same height.
 You may prep these candles any way you like.
-Prepare your ritual space– this can be your altar, your main living space, or even your backyard– by cleansing the space with smoke, salt, music, etc. Place the candles side-by-side and light them at the same time.
+Prepare your ritual space- your altar, your main living space, or even your backyard- by cleansing the space with smoke, salt, music, etc. Place the candles side-by-side and light them at the same time.
 Now, as the candles burn down together, meditate on what you want springtime to do for you.
-Once the candles burn down, be sure to clean the space well and cleanse again if you feel a need to.
+Once the candles burn down, be sure to clean the space well and cleanse again if you feel the need to.

 Painting eggs shouldn’t be left to just Easter!
 It’s a great way to invoke the spring spirits and call back to the story of the hare.
 This is also fun for witch mothers who wish to share their traditions with little ones.

-Supermarkets and craft stores will have your fill of artificial dyes and egg accessories, but to truly invoke springtime, try and use natural dyes.
-Many teas, like Red Zinger (for lavender dye) for example, will dye eggs if diluted with white vinegar.
+Supermarkets and craft stores will have your fill of artificial dyes and egg accessories, but try using natural dyes to invoke springtime.
+For example, many teas, like Red Zinger (for lavender dye), will dye eggs if diluted with white vinegar.
 Other options include purple cabbage (blue), red onions (purple or red), spinach (light green), etc. Do some research, as many household veggies and fruits may have exceptional dying properties!